AnanyaBhatta/HighSchoolProject/README.md

-Papers in Math, Science & Technology, Biology, Business, History, and Theory of Knowledge
+Past Papers in Biology, Math, Business, History, Science & Technology, and Theory of Knowledge!
 ____________________________________________________________________________________________